ArabianCIF/ArabianCIF/README.md

-Hello!I'm ArabianCIF.I'm a Japanese high school student of agriculture.I'm curious about AI and want to make AI for agrilculture.
+Hello!I'm ArabianCIF.I'm a Japanese high school student of agriculture.I want to develop softwate related to agriculture in the future.If you are curious about agriculture or programming,please talk with me!
-If you are curious about me,Please talk to me.
+#I use python,dart and Java Script.

 <!---
 ArabianCIF/ArabianCIF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.